Eximchain/EximchainWallet/README.md

 │   ├── assets - Images, fonts, etc.
 │   ├── components - Components according to "Redux philosophy"
-│   ├── config - Various config data and hard-coded json │   ├── containers - Containers according to "Redux philosophy"
+│   ├── config - Various config data and hard-coded json │   ├── containers - Containers according to "Redux philosophy" any major views will be inside containers │   │   ├── OnboardingModal
+│   │   ├── Tabs - breaks down the major pieces that the entire app is divided in to │   │   │   ├── ... - These tabs also include their own components folder which consists of │   │   │   ├── ... - the pieces that aren't being shared across the app.
+│   │   │   ├── Governance
+│   │   │   └── ...
+(BroadcastTx, CheckTransaction)
+│   │   └─ TabSection
 │   ├── libs - Framework-agnostic libraries and business logic
 │   ├── reducers - Redux reducers
 │   ├── sagas - Redux sagas